-List up to 6 key words including the species, variables tested and the major response criteria.
-Which clearly identify the paper’s subject, purpose and spotlight.
-The first letter of each key word is lowercase (unless a proper noun).
+List up to 6 keywords including the species, variables tested and the major response criteria.
+Which clearly identifies the paper’s subject, purpose, and spotlight.
+The first letter of each keyword is lowercase (unless a proper noun).

-Words from title should avoid repeating as key words
+Words from the title should avoid repeating as keywords

-Introduction should be briefly justifies the research, specifies the hypotheses to be tested and gives the objective(s).
-Extensive discussion of relevant literature should be included in the Discussion.
+The introduction should briefly justify the research, specifies the hypotheses to be tested and gives the objective(s).
+An extensive discussion of relevant literature should be included in the Discussion.

 Materials and Methods:

 A clear description or specific original reference is required for all biological, analytical and statistical procedures.
 All modifications of procedures must be explained.
 Appropriate statistical methods should be used although biology should be emphasized.
 A statement of the results of the statistical analysis should justify the interpretations and conclusions.

 The results are presented in the form of tables or figures when feasible if data are discussed in the text but not presented in the tables or figures, specify, “Data not shown” in the text.
 The text should explain or elaborate on the tabular data, but numbers should not be repeated within the text.
 Sufficient data, all with some index of variation attached, should be presented to allow the reader to interpret the results of the experiment.
 The discussion should interpret the results clearly and concisely in terms of biological mechanisms and significance and also should integrate the research findings with the body of previously published literature to provide the reader with a broad base on which to accept or reject the hypotheses tested.
 Focused on the interpretation of the results rather than a repetition of the results section.
 Explain how the results relate to previous findings, whether in support, contradiction, or simply as added data.
 Highlight the significant/unique findings of the research under the conclusion.
 Precise the whole discussion portion in a significant manner and give some Recommendations.